Asking the right questions before and during your trek can help save you time, money, and your life.

 Trek with a social conscious!

 Finally, there are people out there who want to end solo trekking in Nepal.
 They use the arguments of missing trekkers, injured trekkers and culturally unaware trekkers to do this.
 You can read more about TAANs attempts to stop solo trekking in Nepal here.
+And indeed their 2023 ban on solo trekking.

 Here’s the thing.
 If you’ve never been trekking in Nepal before, hire a local guide.
 By doing so you are being safe, supporting the local economy and getting experience.

 Then, when you come back to Nepal you might just have enough experience to trek independently!
-Get it?
-I hope so.

 Have a great trek!

 All in all, most people have a better experience when they take a guide for their first trek.
 Do read how to choose and hire a guide for trekking in Nepal for more information.
+Beleive it or not, that is the oldest, and most up-dated resource on how to hire a guide in existence.
+There’s a reason I wrote it.
+There’s also a reason by many trekking companies have adopted its points into their sales pitches.

-Likewise not cutting back on days by either making the time or choosing a shorter trek will result in you having a much better trek!
+Likewise, not cutting back on days by either making the time or choosing a shorter trek will result in you having a much better trek!

 Trekking in Nepal can be great experience so long as you don’t skimp on days or a guide.
 Just some advice based on the people I’ve met over the years and my own personal experience in Nepal.

-Get my Guidebook to Nepal & discover more than anyone else!
+Get my Trekking in Nepal Guidebook & discover more than anyone else!

 Take a look below and you’ll find out why this beats all other guidebooks!